Juvenile Rheumatoid Arthritis (cont.)

 IN THIS ARTICLE

 A variety of complementary approaches can be very effective in relieving pain.
 These include acupuncture and massage.
-These are not necessary but may help your child feel more comfortable.
+These complementary medicine treatments are not necessary but may help your child feel more comfortable.

-We do not know how to prevent JRA.
+We do not know how to prevent JIA.
 Following recommended treatment is the best way to prevent worsening of the disease.
-If left untreated, JRA will continue to worsen and eventually can lead to joint damage and disability, and possibly other serious complications.
+If left untreated, JIA will continue to worsen and eventually can lead to joint damage and disability, and possibly other serious complications.

 Must Read Articles Related to Juvenile Rheumatoid Arthritis